bhuvanchopra/python/README.md

+Docstring for python file "largest_odd_times.py":

+This python file contains a programme that takes a non-empty list of integers and returns the largest element of the list that occurs an odd number of times in the list.
+If no such element exists, then it returns None.
+For example, if the input list is [2,2,4,4], then the function returns None.
+If the input list is [3,9,5,3,5,3], then the function returns 9.

 Docstring for python file "triangular.py":

 This python file contains a programme that takes an integer as an input and returns True